 ii Key trends

-As in 2014, the market concentrated on finding suitable assets, and even more on how to make them profitable, on fee structures and compliance with tightening regulatory requirements on both sides of the Atlantic.
-Trends that were observed in previous years and that retained or gained momentum included co-investing, extended buy-and-build activities, investments in bank units and whole banks, and the trading in secondaries.
+As in 2017, the market concentrated on finding suitable assets, on fee structures and compliance with tightening regulatory requirements on both sides of the Atlantic.
+Trends observed in previous years are still valid, including longer holding periods, extended buy-and-build activities, the application of warranty and indemnity (W&I) insurance policies and trading in secondaries.

 IV LEGAL FRAMEWORK FOR PRIVATE EQUITY FUNDS IN GERMANY AND EUROPE

-i Form of PE fund vehicles in Germany
+i Legal form of private equity fund vehicles in Germany

-Through the transposing of the Alternative Investments Fund Managers Directive (AIFMD) into national law, Germany established the Investment Code (KAGB), which came into effect on 22 July 2013.
+The legal framework for private equity funds has not changed significantly in recent years.
+The biggest change on the regulatory side was introduced through the transformation of the Alternative Investments Fund Managers Directive (AIFMD) into national law.
+For this purpose, Germany established the Investment Code (KAGB), which came into effect on 22 July 2013.
 As to the legal form of vehicles, German (corporate) law offers various types.
-Generally, vehicles for funds can be organised in the legal form of a stock corporation (AG), a limited liability company (GmbH) or a special form of a limited partnership (GmbH & Co KG).
-Furthermore, the KAGB provides variations of the AG and KG, the investment-AG or investment-KG, introducing additional regulations.
+Generally, vehicles for funds can be organised in the legal form of a stock corporation (AG), a limited liability company (GmbH) or a form of a limited partnership (GmbH & Co KG).
+Furthermore, the KAGB provides variations of the AG and the KG, the investment-AG or investment-KG, introducing additional regulations.
 Generally, the legal form now depends on the specific fund concept with regard to the invested assets of an open or closed-end fund and its circle of investors.

-Furthermore, based on the principle of freedom of contract, the limited partnership agreement can be tailored to the objectives of the investors.
-In general, investors as LPs only have limited information rights compared to other legal forms unless broader information rights have been agreed upon in the limited partnership agreement.
-The entry and exit of new investors in and out of a GmbH & Co KG are simple and do not require a notarial form.
+Furthermore, based on the principle of freedom of contract, the partnership agreement can be tailored in a very flexible way to the needs and objectives of the investors.
+In general, investors as LPs only have limited information rights compared to other legal forms unless broader information rights have been agreed upon in the partnership agreement.
+Also the entry and exit of investors in and out of a GmbH & Co KG are simple and do not require a notarial form.
 Thus, the accession of a new investor as LP is uncomplicated and cost-efficient.
 In addition, there are beneficial tax rules if the GmbH & Co KG as a limited partnership is not engaged in business activities for German tax purposes.
-Finally, the limited partnership agreement does not have to be revealed to the public and, in particular, does not have to be registered with the German commercial register.
+Last but not least, the limited partnership agreement does not have to be revealed to the public and, in particular, does not have to be registered with the German commercial register.

 ii Monitoring of PE funds in Germany